poulti/brain-pages/docs/docker-from-compose-to-swarm.md

     - Ignored in Swarm.
 Not an issue as swarm services will be destroyed / recreated as necessary (to reach the constraints)
 - ``container_name:``
     - Ignored in swarm.
 Doesn't really matter anyway?
+- ``volume / binds (inline):``
+    - Similar to the USB devices, you can't mount bind on a node, while services are moving potentially on any node of the cluster.
 - ``device:``
     - Ignored in swarm.
 Ok this one is an issue, particularly with our USB devices needed to communicate with the real world (Zigbee bridge, RFlink or Coral accelerator etc.)
-- ``volume / binds (inline):``
-    - Similar to the USB devices, you can't mount bind on a node, while services are moving potentially on any node of the cluster.
 - ``shm_size:``
     - https://docs.frigate.video/installation/#calculating-required-shm-size
     ??? bug "TODO"
         what impacts on Frigate --> workaround with a volume tmpfs targeted to /dev/shm

+The next sections focus on the volume / folders access in swarm, then on how to passe a USB device.

-### how to access **bound folders** in swarm mode?
+### How to access **bound folders** in swarm mode?
 (Volumes and storage)

 In swarm mode, you can't bind a local folder, because you can't predict on which node a given container will be located.
 You could force the assignment of a container to a given node with docker constraints and labels, but that would defeat the purpose of running a cluster (ie. having container able to move around based on the availability of the underlying machines (node)).